tonethar/IGME-330-Master/notes/node-and-transpiling.md

 npm install
 ```

-- Which will, by default, download and install all modules listed as dependencies in package.json.
+- Which will download and install all modules listed as dependencies in *package.json*

 - You can then type `npm start` to run the project.

 ## VI. <a id="section6">Try This

-- We are not collecting this, but you should do this:
+- We are not collecting this, but you should practice this technique on another ES6 project or HW assignment
-  - Transpile the GIF Finder HW - the "ES6 Modules & Classes" version from last time
-  - It works the same way as we did above, except that the `entry` key in **webpack.config.js** will be **loader.js** NOT **init.js**

 ## VII. <a id="section7">Reference